thuml/iVideoGPT/README.md

 ## 🤗 Models

-At the moment we provide the following models:
+At the moment we provide the following pre-trained models:

 | Model | Resolution | Action-conditioned | Goal-conditioned | Tokenizer Size | Transformer Size |
 | ---- | ---- | ---- | ---- | ---- | ---- |